yannasyr/landcover/training/README.md

 # exemple de fonctionnement :

-Cloner le repo sur sa machine

-executer : python main.py --segformer --batch 16 --classes_to_ignore 0 1
+execute : python main.py --segformer --batch 16 --classes_to_ignore 0 1

 Here we launch the segformer model with batch size 16 and we ignore classes 0 and 1 which are no_data and clouds